-Following the June 2017 General Election, Stuart was re-elected to Parliament and appointed as an Assistant Government Whip.
-This has provided Stuart with a strong platform to ensure the views of his constituents are communicated effectively to the heart of Government.
-Stuart also enjoys a role as Parliamentary Under-Secretary of State to the Office of the Secretary of State for Wales.
+Following the June 2017 General Election, Stuart was re-elected to Parliament and appointed as an Assistant Government Whip and he also enjoyed a role as Parliamentary Under-Secretary of State to the Office of the Secretary of State for Wales.

-Stuart lives in Guiseley and, when time permits, enjoys walking his dogs, socialising with friends and going to the gym.
+Stuart lives in Guiseley and, when time permits, enjoys walking his dog, socialising with friends and going to the gym.